 Loving ourselves.
 I am on this topic for a very long 10 years or more.
-And now, looking back, I understand how clueless or mistaken I was, when I tried to interpret and apply this logic of unconditional love.
+And now, looking back, I understand how clueless or mistaken I was, when I tried to interpret and apply the logic of unconditional love.

 To me, loving yourself is the voice/loving and warm presence inside you.
 This quiet presence is soft, caring, and gentle and remains intact and un-shattered by whatever is going on on the surface.
-The most important characteristic of this inner core is that it quietly and persistently insists, that YOU are worthy, enough, and deserve to feel good, to be treated kindly, and you are allowed to enjoy and ARE LOVED.
-It is a persistent quiet celebration of you, gladness that you are here, it is an inner forgiving hug that wraps you after a disastrous mistake and strokes your hair, looking through this as a mere mistake, which has no impact whatsoever how wonderful, loved, appreciated and forever worthy of love and good you are.
+The most important characteristic of this inner core is that it quietly and persistently insists, that YOU are worthy, enough, and deserve to feel good, to be treated kindly, and you are allowed to enjoy life and ARE LOVED.
+It is a persistent quiet celebration of you, gladness that you are here, it is an inner forgiving hug that wraps you after a disastrous mistake and strokes your hair, looking through this as a mere mistake, which has no impact whatsoever on how wonderful, loved, appreciated and forever worthy of love and good you are.

 This presence knows that we may have made mistakes, wrong decisions; have hurt others or ourselves around us.
-It is aware that we have for years gave our power away and made external situations or people the judges of just how much respect, acceptance or love we shall give ourselves.
+It is aware that we have for years gave our power away and made external situations or people the judges of just how much respect, acceptance or love we shall give to ourselves.
 No matter how big the mistake, or how grave is the crime in terms of the judgments and rules of this world, this presence in never interested in punishment, blame or scolding.
 It is not aware of what those things are.
 It is calmly aware of our forever present and inalienable worth, innocence and loveliness.

 Lets calmly and persistently insist that we are good.
 We are enough.
 We are worthy.
 And we deserve to feel and experience gladness for/of being ourselves.